oneapi-src/SYCLomatic/llvm/docs/tutorial/MyFirstLanguageFrontend/LangImpl08.rst

       3dnowa                - Enable 3DNow!
 Athlon instructions.
       ...

-For our example, we'll use the generic CPU without any additional feature or target option.
+For our example, we'll use the generic CPU without any additional features, options or relocation model.

 .. code-block:: c++